tommpy/demo-lagom-checkout/README.md

 - Read the first chapters of the [Getting Started Guide](http://www.scala-sbt.org/release/tutorial/index.html)
 - Starting `sbt` takes you to a **interactive session**
 - Take a look at `build.sbt` and the other `.sbt` files for this course
-- Change directory to the `fast-track-scala-advanced-scala` directory and start `sbt` as follows:
+- Change directory to the `demo-lagom-checkout` directory and start `sbt` as follows:

 ```scala
 $ sbt